‘Deport them!’: Sheffield councillor calls out rise in online racism towards politicians

 After the legislation was introduced, Ms Mahmood said: “If you come to this country, you must learn our language and play your part.”

-Minesh explained people in his life that help him to “switch off” and not lose himself to the “toxic business” of being a politician.
+Minesh spoke of the people in his life who help him to “switch off” and not lose himself to the “toxic business” of being a politician.

 The Home Office declined to comment.